Henri Star Muhammad is a Concert Violinist, Conductor, Composer/Arranger, Studio Recording Artist, Author, Scholar, and Master Violin Instructor.

 Henri has performed all over the country, and has received numerous awards and recognition.
 He performs regularly with the Gateways African American Classical Music Festival Orchestra and with the Harlem Symphony Orchestra.
 Henri has performed some of the most advanced and technically challenging pieces in violin literature including the works of Mozart, Mendelssohn and Tchaikovsky, and is noted for his fresh and innovative approach to classical music composing and performing his own original cadenzas to the Beethoven and Brahms Violin Concertos.
 Henri also plays a number of secondary instruments including electric guitar, piano, and vocals, and heads up an “eclectic rock orchestra” under the name “The Henri Star Orchestra” which features what Henri calls the “modern classical music” of Michael Jackson, Prince, Lenny Kravitz, and others.

 During Henri’s classical music and violin study, he often found himself to be the only Black and minority musician in the various orchestras he was selected to perform with.
 Being instilled with a strong sense of community service and ‘giving back’, during college Henri volunteered with the Eastman School of Music Community Outreach Program and the Jamaica Orchestra for Youth (JOY), on the island of Jamaica.
-In 1999, a year after graduating and less than a month after his wedding, he co-founded with his newlywed wife Isabel, Muhammad School of Music (MSOM).
-Together they have worked to inspire Black and minority youth to take an interest in classical music.
-One of their goals is to establish institutions throughout America to make classical music study more accessible to young people.
+In 1999, a year after graduating he founded Muhammad School of Music (MSOM).
+MSOM has made it mission to inspire Black and minority youth to take an interest in classical music.
+One of Henri"s goals is to establish institutions throughout America to make classical music study more accessible to young people.
 For the school’s 10th anniversary, Henri’s vision was fulfilled in a monumental and historic gala concert which featured the students of MSOM performing side by side with the Grammy award winning Buffalo Philharmonic Orchestra, and Henri performing the Saint-Saens Violin Concerto and conducting Beethoven’s 9th Symphony.

-Now in its 20th year, Henri S. Muhammad and MSOM continues to serve students from Buffalo, the larger Western New York region, and Toronto (Canada), in addition to students who travel into Buffalo from all over the country.
+Now in its 22th year, Henri Star and MSOM continues to serve students from Buffalo, the larger Western New York region, and Toronto (Canada), in addition to students who travel into Buffalo from all over the country.
 MSOM also provides violin classes at numerous schools throughout the City of Buffalo and community outreach programs.
-The MSOM Chamber Players and Maestro Henri L. Muhammad have performed nationwide, and have appeared in several television, radio, newspaper, and magazine features, as well as, CD and video recording projects.
+The MSOM Chamber Players and Maestro Henri S. Muhammad have performed nationwide, and have appeared in several television, radio, newspaper, and magazine features, as well as, CD and video recording projects.